- Bats Both, Throws Right

 - Died April 22, 1988 in Richardson, TX USA

-Pitcher Len Church attended Lane Tech High School in Chicago, where one of his teammates was future big leaguer John Felske.
-He went on to play pro ball from 1963 to 1971.
+A Chicago native, Church attended Lane Tech High School, where one of his teammates was future big leaguer John Felske.
+After attending Wilbur Wright College, he was signed by the Cubs in 1963 and debuted that summer, going 4-11 with a 4.67 ERA for the St. Cloud Rox.
 While pitching for the Wenatchee Chiefs of the Northwest League in 1964, he threw a two-hitter, striking out nine in the process.
 He went 11-16 with a 3.45 ERA and 190 strikeouts for the Chiefs that year but missed most of the following season due to a shoulder injury.
+He bounced back in 1966, going 6-4 with a 2.90 ERA in 45 games for the Dallas-Fort Worth Spurs, and earned a late-season promotion to Chicago.